Bachelor of Science in Health,

-- Must be completed in the semester immediately preceeding PET4942 - Internship.
+Must be completed in the semester immediately preceding PET4942 -

-- APK4912 Directed Independent Study - Honors in ES Research may substitute for Pre-Internship.
+APK4912 Directed Independent Study - Honors in ES Research may

-- APK4971 Directed Independent Study - Honors in ES Thesis may substutute for Internship.
+APK4971 Directed Independent Study - Honors in ES Thesis may substitute

 Free Electives (7 credits)

-- Hours previously used to meet any program requirements can not be applied to this Elective area.
-Students must have a minimum of 120 total hours to graduate.
+to this Elective area.
+Students must have a minimum of 120 total hours to

 ELECTIVES Select 7 hours (1000-4000) Level